CUBRID/cubrid-manual/en/admin/config.rst

 **log_buffer_size**

     **log_buffer_size** is a parameter to configure the size of log buffer to be cached in the memory.
 You can set a unit as B, K, M, G or T, which stands for bytes, kilobytes(KB), megabytes(MB), gigabytes(GB) or terabytes(TB) respectively.
 If you omit the unit, bytes will be applied.
-The default value is 128 * :ref:`log_page_size <dpg>` (**2M** when log_page_size is 16K).
+The default value is 16k * :ref:`log_page_size <dpg>` (**256M** when log_page_size is 16K).

     If the value of the **log_buffer_size** parameter is large, performance can be improved (due to the decrease in disk I/O) in an environment where transactions are long and numerous.
+Moreover, CUBRID Multiversion Concurrency Control system relies on log to access previous row versions and to vacuum invisible versions from database.
 It is recommended to configure an appropriate value considering the memory size and operations of the system where CUBRID is installed.

     *   Required memory size = the size of log buffer (**log_buffer_size**)